dtzxporter/DTZxPorterLanding/_tools/laura.md

 - 2.20 - Support for Evil Within 2 models and mega textures.
 - 3.00 - Completely rewritten, huge tool improvement.
 Fixes across the board for models, images, support for animations and various other assets.
 - 3.01 - Squashed bugs with animations, 99% are now exportable.
 Support delta keyframes.
+- 3.02 - Full support for Evil Within 1.
+Animation fixes and improvements.